 How long does the nose stay swollen after rhinoplasty?

-- Your nose will stay swollen for some two weeks after a rhinoplasty.
+- Your nose will stay swollen for approximately two weeks after a rhinoplasty.

-- After this period, your swelling will start to dissipate, but it may take several months for the swelling to disappear completely.
+- After this period, your swelling will begin to dissipate.
+However, it may take several months for the swelling to disappear completely.

-- Any blows or trauma to the nose can increase the rhinoplasty swelling and prolong the rhinoplasty recovery.
+- Any blows or trauma to the nose can increase the rhinoplasty swelling and prolong recovery.

 Does rhinoplasty change your smile?

-- You may look or feel prettier after a rhinoplasty procedure, but this is the result of a new balance that your specialised plastic surgeon has given to your face.
+- You may look or feel prettier after a rhinoplasty procedure, but this is the result of a new balance that your specialist plastic surgeon has given to your face.

 Can I brush my teeth after rhinoplasty?